Guti2020xx/novi-pdq-etl-project-prod/README.md

 ### Oil and Gas ETL

-This repo ingests two Texas RRC PDQ `.dsv` files (delimited by `}`) into Postgres, transforms with PySpark (local mode), orchestrates with Airflow, and models raw → staging → curated with basic DQ checks and idempotent monthly loads.
+This repo ingests two Texas RRC PDQ `.dsv` files with oil and gas production data for operators and leases (delimited by `}`) into Postgres, transforms with PySpark (local mode), orchestrates with Airflow, and models raw → staging → curated with basic DQ checks and idempotent monthly loads.

 ## What you get